-US top diplomat Blinken meets Turkish FM for tough talks on Israel-Gaza war
+US top diplomat Blinken meets Turkish FM for tough Israel-Gaza talks

 Hours before the Blinken’s arrival, hundreds of demonstrators rallied outside an airbase that hosts US troops in southeastern Turkey.
 Police reportedly broke up the protests with tear gas and water canisters.

-“There is huge discontent here,” Al Jazeera correspondent Resul Serdar, reporting from Ankara, said.
+“There is huge discontent here,” Al Jazeera’s Serdar said.
 “The organisers [of the protest] are trying to put a tremendous amount of pressure on US and Turkish governments to stop the war in Gaza.”

 Foreign policy rifts